biscuit-auth/website/docs/src/getting-started/authorization-policies.md

 ## Datalog in Biscuit

-While this page gives an overview of how datalog works and can be used to describe access control, [complete datalog reference](../reference/datalog.md) is available for a detailed description of the datalog engine inner workings, as well as a list of all available functions and operations.
+While this page gives an overview of how datalog works and can be used to describe access control, [the complete datalog reference](../reference/datalog.md) is available for a detailed description of the datalog engine inner workings, as well as a list of all available functions and operations.

 ### Checks